 These statements apply not only to scholarly journals but to all forms of scientific communication including but not limited to press releases, proposals, websites, popular books, and podcasts.

-The copyrights of a catalog depend on the data origin.
+The copyrights of a catalogue depend on the data origin.

-Please refer to the ReadMe file associated to the catalog to verify if a "copyright" exists.
+Please refer to the ReadMe file associated to the catalogue to verify if a "copyright" exists.
 Else, see the policy section of the journals.

-The author and the publisher are available in the ReadMe file of the catalog.
+The author and the publisher are available in the ReadMe file of the catalogue.
 Original articles are linked with the bibcode in the first section of the ReadMe file.

 The usual rule is to cite the authors, the producer and the publisher of the catalogue; details can be found in the associated ReadMe file.

-Note for the authors: you can add a section "Request for Acknowledgment" in the ReadMe file describing your catalog (see http://cds.u-strasbg.fr/vizier/catstd/catstd-3.1.htx)
+Note for the authors: you can add a section "Request for Acknowledgment" in the ReadMe file describing your catalogue (see http://cds.u-strasbg.fr/vizier/catstd/catstd-3.1.htx)

 Concerning the VizieR Information System:

 If the access to catalogues with VizieR was helpful for your research work, the following acknowledgment would be appreciated:

 "This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France.
 The original description of the VizieR service was published in A&AS 143, 23"